 - Broth (low-sodium) – Use your favorite store-bought broth or try adding homemade chicken stock, bone broth, or vegetable stock.

-- Soy sauce – Start with 1 tablespoon soy sauce and add more as needed.
-If you’re avoiding soy products substitute with an equal amount of coconut aminos or liquid aminos.
+- Soy sauce – Start with 1 tablespoon of low-sodium soy sauce and add more as needed.
+If you’re avoiding soy products, substitute with an equal amount of coconut aminos or liquid aminos.

-- Eggs – Aside from broth, eggs are the most important ingredient to this soup!
-Whisk well before drizzling into your soup.
+- Eggs – Aside from the broth, eggs are the most important ingredient in this soup!
+Whisk well before drizzling it into your soup.

-- Green onions – Thinly sliced green onions are my favorite garnish to this soup.
-Add just before serving.
+- Green onions – Thinly sliced green onions are my favorite garnish for this soup.
+Add them just before serving.

-- Looking for heat?
-Top your bowl with a little drizzle of Sriracha or red chili flakes.
+- Top your bowl with a little drizzle of Sriracha or red chili flakes.

 - Sweeten it up with corn.
-Yes…corn.
 A can of drained sweet corn is all you need.

 - Add some mushrooms.
-I do recommend, however, sauteeing them in a little olive oil before adding to the soup.
+I do recommend sauteeing them in a little olive oil before adding them to the soup.

 How to Make Egg Drop Soup